hmatejx/Interstellar-Whisper/README.md

 ## Proof of concept

+The application is running on TESTNET at the moment, but that can easily be switched as soon as the security measures for protecting your seed are implemented (see TODO).

-Bob can send a message to Alice (identified by this address GCU2RRJHYBEIP6R6SJHLTCC32FVFGATYMTYB3ZBKT3OMPZLCTVSS7ZDH):
+Bob can send a message to Alice (identified by this address [GCU2RRJHYBEIP6R6SJHLTCC32FVFGATYMTYB3ZBKT3OMPZLCTVSS7ZDH](http://testnet.stellarchain.io/address/GCU2RRJHYBEIP6R6SJHLTCC32FVFGATYMTYB3ZBKT3OMPZLCTVSS7ZDH):

 ```
 $./whisper.py -s "Wow!
 A message through Stellar!" -a GCU2RRJHYBEIP6R6SJHLTCC32FVFGATYMTYB3ZBKT3OMPZLCTVSS7ZDH -k .bob_wallet
-$ whisper.py -m
 Enter password:
 Sending message to GCU2RRJHYBEIP6R6SJHLTCC32FVFGATYMTYB3ZBKT3OMPZLCTVSS7ZDH...
 Done.